2006 San Diego Chargers season: Week 17: vs. Arizona Cardinals

-at Qualcomm Stadium, San Diego

 With the San Diego Chargers on their way to owning the AFC's top seed in the playoffs, Rivers threw two touchdown passes after injuring his right foot, and LaDainian Tomlinson also limped off after wrapping up his first NFL rushing title in leading the Chargers to a 27–20 win over the Arizona Cardinals on Sunday.
 The Chargers clinched home-field advantage throughout the AFC playoffs.
 They'd already earned a first-round bye, which gave Rivers and Tomlinson time to heal.
 Their exact injuries weren't disclosed.
 Tomlinson ran for 66 yards, giving him 1,815 and the league rushing title.
 He beat Larry Johnson of the division rival Kansas City Chiefs, who had 1,789.
 Tomlinson did not score for the second straight game, but he already was the league's most prolific scorer in a single season, with 31 touchdowns and 186 points.

 With the win, the Chargers finished the season at 14–2.